georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Resized image delivery
 ^^^^^^^^^^^^^^^^^^^^^^

-Resizing images could be performed on the Magento /media path similar to the case when files were on disk.
-The difference is that, for directories mapped to cloud storage, files will be loaded using the proper driver for the service.
+Resizing images could be performed on the Magento /media path, similar to the case when files were on disk.
+The difference is that, for directories mapped to cloud storage service, files will be loaded using the proper driver for the service.

 A better way could be to have this path behind a reverse proxy configuration.
-A sample configuration is provided for Nginx server.
+A sample configuration is provided for the Nginx server.

 The proxy can be implemented as follow: